B.S.L. LL.B. (Pune University);

-Oishik Sircar is Assistant Professor at Jindal Global Law School and a Doctoral Scholar at the at the Institute for International Law and the Humanities, Melbourne Law School.
-Oishik completed an LLB from the ILS Law College, Savitribai Phule Pune University and an LLM from the Faculty of Law, University of Toronto.
 Oishik was previously a Teaching Fellow at Melbourne Law School (2012-2015), an Assistant Professor at the Jindal Global Law School (2009-2012) and a Research Fellow at the Centre for Human Rights and Citizenship Studies, National University of Juridical Sciences (2008-2009).
-In 2015, Oishik served as Junior Faculty at Harvard Law School’s Institute for Global Law and Policy Workshop at Doha.
-As a human rights lawyer and activist, Oishik has worked with Amnesty International and the South Asia Human Rights Documentation Centre, and has been closely associated with the sex workers’ and queer rights movements in India, and the Boycott Divestment and Sanctions (BDS) movement against Israeli apartheid globally.
+In 2015, Oishik served as Junior Faculty at Harvard Law School’s Institute for Global Law and Policy Workshop.
+As a human rights law researcher, educator, and activist, Oishik has worked with Amnesty International, the South Asia Human Rights Documentation Centre and the Centre for Communication and Development Studies.
+Oishik has been closely associated with the sex workers’ and queer rights movements in India, and the Boycott Divestment and Sanctions (BDS) movement against Israeli apartheid globally.